barissarpertezcan/CENG796/topic_summary/autoregressiveModels_maximumLikelihoodEstimation.md

 ![Reserving Filters](src/autoregressiveModels_maximumLikelihoodEstimation/reserving_filters.png)

 <div align="center">
-Figure: Reserving Filters for RGB Channels
+Figure 9: Reserving Filters for RGB Channels
 </div>

 ![Virtual Splitting](src/autoregressiveModels_maximumLikelihoodEstimation/virtual_splitting.png)

 <div align="center">
-Figure: Virtual Splitting of Filters for RGB Channels
+Figure 10: Virtual Splitting of Filters for RGB Channels
 </div>

 Either method can be used, but the second method (virtual splitting) is often preferred.
 This approach groups the filters in a way that corresponds to each color channel.